indiana-nikel/mds_proj_522/template/README.md

 ##### sandbox

-The directory holds all miscellaneous files that are included in the project, but require transformation in order to be usable.
+The directory to hold all miscellaneous files that are included in the project, but require transformation in order to be usable.
 Some examples can include rich text files (.rtf) and disorganized spreadsheets.

+##### template

+The directory to hold `skeleton.sh` and `README.md` for documentation purposes.

 ---